galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 The questions marked as essential achieve bare minimum FAIRness.

 ><details-title>Essential requirements</details-title>
+> - **Findable**
-> - **Findable** =	Is the complete learning resource (including instructors info) registered or indexed in at least one searchable repository?
+>   - Is the complete learning resource (including instructors info) registered or indexed in at least one searchable repository?
 Is it in a FAIR repository?
-Is metadata for the resource provided in both human- and machine-readable format (e.g JSON, XMLor YAML?
+>   - Is metadata for the resource provided in both human- and machine-readable format (e.g JSON, XMLor YAML)?
+> - **Accessible**
-> - **Accessible** =	Has an accessibility checker tool been utilised to improve the accessibility of all learning resource files (PDF, HTML, video, etc.)?
-Are access rules (authentication & authorisation) implemented for the learning resource?
+>   - Has an accessibility checker tool been utilised to improve the accessibility of all learning resource files (PDF, HTML, video, etc.)?
+>   - Are access rules (authentication & authorisation) implemented for the learning resource?
+> - **Interoperable**
-> - **Interoperable** = Is the RDA minimal (or domain specific) metadata schema used for the learning material description?
-Is the resource available in open file formats which are tool agnostic and compatible with a wide variety of existing software?
+>   - Is the RDA minimal (or domain specific) metadata schema used for the learning material description?
+>   - Is the resource available in open file formats which are tool agnostic and compatible with a wide variety of existing software?
+> - **Reusable**
-> - **Reusable** = Is there clear attribution for all reused resources with compatible licenses?
-Has the learning resource been made available for use by defining a permissable license or policy information that allows derivations?
+>   - Is there clear attribution for all reused resources with compatible licenses?
+>   - Has the learning resource been made available for use by defining a permissable license or policy information that allows derivations?
 {: .details}

 ><details-title>Optional requirements</details-title>